Lê Nhân Tông: Biography

-In 1451, for reasons that are unclear, Anh ordered the execution of Trịnh Khả and his eldest son.
-Two years later, Trịnh Khả was officially pardoned along with several other close advisors to Le Loi who had been killed (like Lê Sát).
-The pardon occurred in conjunction with the official ascension to power of Lê Nhân Tông, though he was only 12 years old at the time.
+In 1451, for unclear reasons, Anh ordered the execution of Trịnh Khả and his eldest son.
+Two years later, Trịnh Khả was officially pardoned along with several other close advisors to Lê Lợi who had been killed (like Lê Sát).
+The pardon occurred in conjunction with the official ascension to power of Lê Bang Cơ, though he was only 12 years old at the time.

-It is unknown why a 12-year-old boy was formally given the power of government since ancient Vietnamese custom stated that power could only be given at the age of 16.
-It may have been done to remove the Queen Nguyen Thi Anh from power, but if that was the reason, it failed, the young king's mother still controlled the government up until the 1459 coup.
+It is unknown how the 12-year-old Bang Cơ was formally given the administrative power.
+Vietnamese royal customs stated that power could only be awarded to the monarchs as early as they reached 16.
+This might have been an attempt to remove the Queen Nguyen Thi Anh from power, although she remained in control of the government until the 1459 coup.

-In 1459, Lê Nhân Tông's older brother, Lê Nghi Dân, plotted with a group of officials to kill the king.
-On October 28, the plotters with some 100 "shiftless men" entered into the palace and killed the king (he was just 18).
-The next day, facing certain execution, his mother, Queen Dowager Tuyên Từ, was killed by a loyal servant.
+In 1459, Bang Cơ’s older brother, Lê Nghi Dân, plotted his assassination with a group of officials.
+On October 28, the plotters, numbered around 100 "shiftless men," entered the palace and assassinated the 18 years old prince.
+The following day, facing certain threats of execution, Queen Dowager Tuyên Từ, ordered her servant to have herself killed.

 This ended the nearly 20-year period when Vietnam was essentially ruled by a woman.
 Later Vietnamese historians offered two different pictures of this time, one court historian said this was a period of benevolent rule, with harmony in the court and idyllic peace in the land.
-Another historian says the court was in chaos and that having a woman rule the state was as unnatural as "a hen crowing at daybreak".
-Good counselors like Trịnh Khả had been removed from office and inept men had been elevated, bringing oppression and calamity to Vietnam.
+Another historian said the court was in chaos and that having a woman rule the state was as unnatural as "a hen crowing at daybreak".
+Competent counselors like Trịnh Khả had been removed from office and inept men had been elevated, leading to assumed oppression and calamity.

-Lê Nghi Dân would not long enjoy his rule; he was removed from power and killed in a counter-coup just 9 months later.
-The next king of Vietnam was the last son of Lê Thái Tông: Lê Thánh Tông.
+Despite the successful coup, Lê Nghi Dân would be removed from power and killed in a counter-coup only 9 months later by his youngest brother Lê Tư Thành.